Europe

 Evaluation of the Contribution to the Implementation of SDGs by the EU External Action Between 2016-2021

-The main objective of this evaluation, led by our partner ADE, is to provide an independent, evidence-based assessment of the contribution of the EU’s external actions in support of the implementation of the SDGs – not only as a set of individual goals, but also in relation to their integration into the EU’s external policy framework.
-In line with EU policy, this evaluation seeks to be a stock-taking, lesson-learning, and forward-looking exercise, as well as an accurate assessment of achieved results.
+The main objective of this evaluation, led by our partner ADE, was to provide an independent, evidence-based assessment of the contribution of the EU’s external actions in support of the implementation of the SDGs – not only as a set of individual goals, but also in relation to their integration into the EU’s external policy framework.
+In line with EU policy, this evaluation sought to be a stock-taking, lesson-learning, and forward-looking exercise, as well as an accurate assessment of achieved results.

 Technical Assistance Facility for Africa-EU Relations in the Field of Economic Development

-General for International Partnerships’ (INTPA) capacity in “knowledge-based” policymaking.
+This series of three reports analyzed varying aspects of Africa-EU and provided technical policy insights to strengthen the European Commission Directorate General for International Partnerships’ (DG INTPA) capacity in “knowledge-based” policymaking.
 Each report was conducted through a study and analysis of policy briefings, taking into account EU political interests towards Africa, as well as relevant existing legally-binding agreements, political declarations and strategic documents.
 The topics of each report included:

 (1) Transport and Infrastructures;